 Water-based stains can also be thinned using alcohol.
 Though less common, this method is effective.
 The two types of alcohol used in thinning water-based stains are denatured alcohol and rubbing alcohol.

-Denatured alcohol is expensive and very effective.
+Denatured alcohol is expensive but very effective.
 Rubbing alcohol is cheaper and not quite as effective.

 • Step 1: Pour the amount of wood stain to be thinned into a can.
 Start with about half a cup if you’re staining a small project.